Icinga/chef-icinga2/README.md

 - `Host` object attribute `display_name` is set to chef node hostname

+- can exclude chef nodes from icinga2 monitoring if attribute `node['monitoring_off']` is set

 Simply create a LWRP resource for a chef environment, to start monitoring all nodes in that environment.
 More details can be found in examples.